FireFather/fire/docs/README.md

 Uses multiple statistics tables: global history, counter-move history (CMH), follow-up counters, max gain for tactical quiets, and a dedicated evasion history.
 Also has QS/ProbCut/recapture-only stages.

 Search loop: search.{h,cpp} (you didn’t paste this one, but the rest makes its interfaces clear)

-## Classic iterative deepening with a TT, staged move picker, NNUE evaluation, and quiescence.
-The surrounding code shows support for
+## Classic iterative deepening with a TT, a staged move picker, NNUE evaluation, and quiescence.
+The surrounding code has support for

 ProbCut (a verification-style fast cutoff on promising captures)